×

 Following the procedure, you must adhere to the following rules for the rest of your life.

-• Eat and drink slowly and pace yourself at each meal
+• Eat and drink slowly, taking your time to pace yourself during each meal.

 • Portion management is crucial.